WE WANT TO BE YOUR RADIOLOGISTS!

 - We do NOT charge extra for submissions where there are multiple images.
 If you send an upper GI study with a dozen images, the fee is still $55/case.

 - We know we have lots of competition.
 For that reason, we work hard to keep our clients happy.
 We frequently call on the phone to discuss cases, and we're always available to discuss cases if you would like to call us.

 Vet-Rad radiologists are on-site imaging specialists at the Akron Veterinary Referral & Emergency Center, Animal Emergency+Specialty Center, Great Lakes Veterinary Specialists, and Metropolitan Veterinary Hospital.
 At these referral centers, Vet-Rad radiologists work with specialists in internal medicine, surgery, oncology, neurology, cardiology, ophthalmology, dermatology, emergency and critical care medicine, and veterinary practice (ABVP).

 A veterinary radiologist is a specialist who has received intensive training in medical imaging (radiology, ultrasonography, computed tomography, magnetic resonance imaging, nuclear imaging, etc.).
 This training takes place during a 3 or 4 year radiology residency.
 The American College of Veterinary Radiology administers preliminary and certifying board examinations to radiology residents to ensure clinical competency.

 Vet-Rad maintains quality control standards, similar to those in human teleradiology, to ensure the highest diagnostic accuracy of our interpretations.
 We utilize state-of-the-art teleradiology workstations, comprised of powerful computers coupled to high resolution viewing monitors, to evaluate your digital radiographs. more >

-For 26 years, Vet-Rad has maintained a mail-in consultation service. more >
+For over 25 years, Vet-Rad has maintained a mail-in consultation service. more >

 Advanced imaging and interventional procedures are available. more >